Sony NEWS: 1990s

 In 1991, Sony broadened the NEWS range with the 3250 portable workstation, reportedly described in product literature as a laptop but weighing 18 pounds and having more in common with portable computers, being "designed to be set up on a desk and plugged in".
 Featuring an 11-inch monochrome liquid crystal display with a resolution of 1120 x 780 and keyboard with "75 full travel keys", the machine was fitted with an internal hard drive and a 3.5-inch floppy drive.
 A SCSI port permitted the addition of other storage devices, and Ethernet, parallel and serial ports were provided, along with a mouse port and audio in/out ports for audio processing.
 In terms of its fundamental computing facilities, the system employed a 20 MHz MIPS R3000 CPU with R3010 floating-point coprocessor, offered 8 MB of RAM expandable to 36 MB, running an implementation of Unix System V Release 4 and providing an Open Software Foundation Motif graphical environment.
 In the United States, a configuration with 240 MB hard drive cost $9,900, with the 406 MB configuration costing $11,900.

-Early PlayStation development kits were based on Sony NEWS hardware, with added Playstation hardware.
+Early PlayStation development kits were based on Sony NEWS hardware, with added PlayStation hardware.
+Nintendo also developed its first-party Super NES titles on Sony NEWS hardware.

 The Sony NEWS was unable to break into the U.S. market, where Sun Microsystems was dominant, and also did not fare well in Europe.

 The NEWS platform was later used for video-on-demand applications, and for Internet server applications.

 The NEWS division at Sony was dissolved in 1998.

 Hardware

 The Sony NEWS originally came equipped with a dual 680x0 (68020 or 68030) processor configuration running at 16-25 MHz.
 Later, the Sony NEWS was moved to the MIPS architecture, with MIPS III and MIPS IV microprocessors such as the R3000, R4000, R4400, R4600, R4700, and R10000.
 The fastest MIPS processors used in Sony NEWS workstations run at 200 MHz.

-Both 680x0 and MIPS models share the same case, which has a large door covering a floppy drive and a 5.25-in expansion bay, which can house a SCSI tape or CD-ROM drive.
+Both 680x0 and MIPS models share the same case, which has a large door covering a 3 1/2" micro-diskette drive and a 5.25-in expansion bay, which can house a SCSI tape or CD-ROM drive.
 The details of the door are slightly different: two windows for the 680x0 models, while the MIPS ones have a single large window.
 Also hidden by the cover are a reset button and a series of DIP switches used to configure some bootup parameters.

 On the back are 3 expansion slots, one of which normally houses a video card.
 Underneath those are connectors for SCSI, network (an AUI connector), serial (CH0, normally used for console, and CH1), parallel, and a keyboard.